Tag: US Conference of Catholic Bishops

 • Hospital administrators interfered with doctors’ ability to provide patients with relevant information about their treatment options.

-The religious administration of these hospitals is over-ruling the technical decision … Read the rest
+The religious administration of these hospitals is over-ruling the technical decision process of doctors, and endangering and sometimes killing women by doing so.

 I’ve been re-reading the National Women’s Law Center report on religious restrictions at hospitals that put women’s lives at risk, from January 2011.
 It’s about what happened to Savita Halappanavar last month and what happens to a significant (but unknown) number of women because of religious bullshit surrounding the termination of pregnancy.
 It’s about hospitals substituting religious bullshit for technical medical understanding and experience.